-are the most important agents known to the Medical Science, for THEIR POWER TO RELLEVE EVERY FORM OF NER-VOUS DISEASE.
-They are emphatically A NERVE FOOD; restoring the Vital Energy and re-invigorating all the Functional Processes of Life.
+are the most important agents known to the Medical Science, for THRIR POWER TO RELIEVE EVERY FORM OF NER-VOUS DISEASE.
+They are emphatically A NERVE FOOD: restoring the Vital Energy and re-invigorating all the Functional Processes of Life.
 Their anodyne effect is remarkable -tending to produce THE MOST REFRESHING AND RENO-VATING SLEEP.
-They should be used, promptly, in every case of LOSS OF NERVOUS FORCE, from whatever cause, as THE RASIEST, MOST DIRECT, AND MOST APPRO-PRIATE REMEDY.
+They should be used, promptly, in every case of LOSS OF NERVOUS FORCE, from whatever cause, MA THE RASIEST, MOST DIRECT, AND MOST APPRO-PRIATE REMEDY.

-EVERY SUFFERER FROM DEBILITY,

-or any Chronic Malady, by which the vital energies are depressed, or exhausted; and every woman who needs a NER-VOUS TONIC-an invigorator-should send for AD- J. WINCHESTER & CO.'S NEW OIRCULAR, compiled from DR. CHURCHILL's second edition of his TREATISE ON CONSUMPTION, just published.
+EVERY SUFFERER FROM DEBILITY, or any Chronic Malady, by which the vital energies are depressed, or exhausted; and every woman who needs a NER-VOUS TONIC -an invigorator-should send for AD- J. WINCHESTER & CO.'S NEW CIRCULAR, compiled from Dr. Churchills second edition of his Treatisk ON CONSUMPTION, just published.